binqbit/svpi/README.md

 - `svpi optimize / o`: Optimizes memory usage.
 Combines free space and removes fragmentation to make more space available for new data.

+- `svpi version / v`: Displays the current version of the SVPI software.
+Useful for checking the software version and ensuring it is up to date.

+- `svpi` or `svpi help / h`: Displays a list of available commands and their descriptions.
+Useful for quickly checking available functionality.

 ## Data Storage Architecture

 SVPI uses a carefully designed segment architecture for managing and storing data on the Blaustahl device.
 This structure allows for efficient organization of information, ensuring quick access and ease of management.